 Palembang South Sumatra, Indonesia Travel Guide

-Palembang offers pleasant outdoor activities suited for diverse interests.
+Palembang offers pleasant outdoor activities a good fit for diverse interests.

 Punti Kayu Recreational Forest: Easy walking trails for all fitness levels.
 Have leisurely strolls among trees.
 No challenging hiking in Palembang itself.
 Serious trekking requires travel to South Sumatra's mountainous regions.